-Early growth has been well documented with fish reaching a length of about 20 cm FL after one year and 30 cm FL after two years Hanchet & Uozumi (1996).
+Early growth has been well documented with fish reaching a length of about 20 cm FL after one year and 30 cm FL after two years (Hanchet & Uozumi 1996).
 Growth slows down after five years and virtually ceases after ten years.
-Ages have been validated up to at least 15 years by following strong year classes, but ring counts from otoliths suggest that individual fish may reach 25 years (Hanchet & Uozumi 1996).
+Ages have been validated up to at least 15 years by following strong year classes, but zone counts from otoliths suggest that individual fish may reach 25 years (Hanchet & Uozumi 1996).

 An important feature of the biology of southern blue whiting is very high recruitment variability and associated density dependent growth (Hanchet et al. 2003).
-For example, the very strong 1991 year class on the Campbell Island Rise grew at a much slower rate (smaller length and weight at age) than previous year classes (see Figure 6 and Table 4).
+For example, the very strong 1991 year class on the Campbell Island Rise grew at a much slower rate (smaller length and weight at age) than previous year classes (see Figure 6).
 A similar large reduction in growth rate occurred on the Bounty Platform with the strong 2002 year class (Figure 7), with the subsequent two year classes also growing at a similar slower rate.
-For this reason, mean length at age is input as a year specific matrix of lengths at age rather than a vector of length at age based on the von Bertalanffy growth parameters.
+For this reason, mean length at age is input into the assessment models as a year specific matrix of lengths at age rather than a vector of length at age based on the von Bertalanffy growth parameters.

 Mean length at age estimates for each area (based directly on the annual age-length key) were presented by Hanchet et al. (2003).
-These estimates have been recalculated using catch-at-age software (Bull & Dunn 2002).
-In this approach the raw age-length key data are scaled up so that the mean length at age for the plus group is based on the scaled LF distribution of fish in the plus group.
+These estimates have been updated and recalculated using catchat-age software (Bull & Dunn 2002).
+In this approach the raw age-length key data are scaled up so that the mean length at age for the plus group is based on the scaled length frequency distribution of fish in the plus group.
 The results are presented in Figure 6 and Figure 7 for the Campbell Island Rise and the Bounty Platform respectively.
-Note that the revised mean lengths in the plus group are typically slightly (1-2 cm) smaller than the original lengths calculated directly from the age-length key given by Hanchet et al. (2003).

-Figure 6: Estimated mean length-at-age (ages 2-8) for the Campbell Island stock by sex and year class, 1978-2010.
+Figure 6: Observed mean length-at-age (ages 2-8) for the Campbell Island stock by sex and year class, 1978-2014.

-Figure 7: Estimated mean length-at-age (ages 2-8) for the Bounty Platform stock by sex and year class, 1990-2010.
+Figure 7: Observed mean length-at-age (ages 2-8) for the Bounty Platform stock by sex and year class, 1990-2014.